New Tesla Roadster: Everything we know in September 2023

 SpaceX package

 Musk has stated that Tesla will offer the new Roadster with the optional ‘SpaceX package,’ which includes cold air thrusters around the car to improve top speed, braking, and cornering.
-When the CEO announced in January 2021, he stated that the SpaceX package would allow the Roadster to accelerate even faster, from 0 to 60 mph in just 1.1 seconds.
-At this point, the acceleration figures appear just unbelievable.
-We’ll have to wait for the production version to make it to the drag strips to witness the performance with our own eyes.
+Currently, the sub-one-second acceleration figure seems almost unbelievable.
+We will have to wait until the production version reaches drag strips to witness its performance firsthand.

-While rocket technology raises safety, Musk has assured that the next-gen Roadster would be a safe car.
-If used as advised, it would provide an experience unlike any other factory-built street-legal car.
+While rocket technology raises safety concerns, Musk has assured that the next-gen Roadster would be a safe car.
+If used as advised, it will provide an experience unlike any other factory-built street-legal car.
 Science geeks who aren’t necessarily performance enthusiasts may also appreciate the incredible piece of aerospace engineering in their car.

 2022-Tesla-Roadster-unveil-Tesla-Semi-Elon-Musk

-Tesla was expected to put the second-generation Roadster on the market in 2020 initially, but the product has been repeatedly delayed.
+Tesla initially planned to launch the second-generation Roadster in 2020, but it has been repeatedly delayed.
 Image Source: youtube.com/Tesla

 The next-gen Roadster has a minimalistic interior, which is typical of a Tesla.
 It features a sleek dashboard with carbon-fiber trim, a spaceship-themed steering yoke, and a curved, super-slim bridge-type center console that houses a large portrait touchscreen.
-A hollowed section below the center console provides extra storage for slightly large items like a grocery bag or a handbag.
+A hollowed section beneath the center console offers extra storage for larger items such as a grocery bag or handbag.
 The central armrest houses a cupholder.

-At least one of the Roadster configurations will have four seats, and while the rear seats might not be comfortable for adults, it’s a rare feature in supercars.
-The car has a removable glass roof storable in the trunk.
+At least one configuration of the Roadster will feature four seats, and though the rear seats may not be comfortable for adults, they are a rare feature in supercars.
+The electric sports car has a removable glass roof storable in the trunk.

 Autonomous driving

-Tesla will likely offer Autopilot as standard and Enhanced Autopilot and Full Self Driving (FSD) as options in the next-gen Roadster.
+Tesla is expected to offer Autopilot as standard, with Enhanced Autopilot and Full Self-Driving (FSD) as optional features in the next-gen Roadster.
 Basic Autopilot enables the car to steer, accelerate, and brake automatically for other vehicles and pedestrians within its lane.

 Enhanced Autopilot, which costs USD 6,000 across the current range, brings several additional hands-free driving capabilities.
 It allows autonomous driving on highways along with automatic lane change and enables automatic parallel and perpendicular parking and Smart Summon functions.
-FSD, the name of which could change by the time of the next-gen Roadster’s arrival, gives the car the capability to identify stop signs and traffic lights and automatically slow down where required.
-In the future, it will enable automatic steering on city streets.
+FSD gives the car the capability to identify stop signs and traffic lights and automatically slow down where required.
+It should also come enabled with automatic steering on city streets.

 Limited-run model